Feeding a Dachshund puppy right will require a little bit of research on your part.

 Some other concerns with wet food include its tendency to cause loose stools, as well as the fact that it doesn’t help clean you pooch’s teeth in the way that kibble does.

+On the other hand, wet food is very tasty for most dogs.
+We wouldn’t recommend feeding a Dachshund puppy on wet food alone.
 However, it can be a great occasional treat at mealtime – or it can be mixed with kibble to get the best of both worlds.

-BARF, or raw feeding, has gained immense popularity in the world of dog lovers over the past few years.
+BARF stands for “biologically appropriate raw food”.
+Raw feeding, has gained immense popularity in the world of dog lovers over the past few years.

 Fans of raw feeding advocate its positive effects on teeth, coat, and digestive functions.

+One drawback of raw feeding is certainly that it requires lots of effort and planning on your part.
 Unlike with commercial dog foods, if you feed your pup a raw diet, it is your responsibility to ensure that he or she gets all the right nutrients in the right amounts and ratios.

+This is crucial in all of your dog’s life stages, but especially during the growth period.
 Lack of calcium or phosphorus – or an inadequate ratio of the two – can cause growth defects in puppies.

 Last but not least, watch out for your own safety and the safety of your family when preparing raw meals for your pup.
+Raw meat contains bacteria – such as Salmonella and E. coli – that can endanger humans.
+Proper hygiene is very important when handling raw meat or bones.

 Feeding a Dachshund Puppy a Homemade Diet